amustafa9/tcn-seismic-inversion/README.md

 data using a network architecture based on Temporal Convolutional Network by posing the problem as that of sequence modeling.
 The proposed workflow overcomes some of the problems that other network architectures usually face, like gradient vanishing in Recurrent Neural Networks, or overfitting in Convolutional Neural Networks.
-The proposed workflow was used to predict AI on Marmousi 2 dataset with an average r2 coefficient of 91% on a hold-out validation set.
+The proposed workflow was used to predict AI on Marmousi 2 dataset with an average r`html <sup>2<\sup>` coefficient of 91% on a hold-out validation set.

 ## Dataset
 Create a directory called `data` inside the parent directory containing the project files.
 Download the data from this [link](https://www.dropbox.com/s/jly7m44r84ecw0c/data.zip?dl=0) and unzip the contents of the file in the `data` folder.

-## Running the code
+## Running the Code
 After scrolling to the directory containing the project, in the command line, run:
 ```
 python train.py